junior-revenge/Data-Structure/w10_system_design_and_scalability/Emma.md

 # Problem 9.2 Social Network
-How wo Face-book or LinkedIn? uld you design the data structures for a very large social network likeDescribe how you would design an algorithm to show the shortest path between two people.(e.g., Me -> Bob -> Susan -> Jason -> You)
+How we Face-book or LinkedIn? would you design the data structures for a very large social network likeDescribe how you would design an algorithm to show the shortest path between two people.(e.g., Me -> Bob -> Susan -> Jason -> You)
 Hint.
 270, 285, 304, 321

 ## Brute Force